BLOG

 Every small business faces this inflection point.
 The founder, once the multitasking hero, becomes the bottleneck.
 The same control that built early success later restricts scalability.
 Teams stall waiting for approvals.
 Projects die in communication threads.
 Decisions that should take an hour take…

 Founders who shift early toward distributed operational leadership improve efficiency significantly.
 Complexity compounds faster than control.
 True leadership is not about doing.
 It is about designing systems that allow others to execute effectively.
+A company that has outgrown informal coordination but is not ready for a full-time COO is the textbook case for director of operations on a fractional basis.

 The New Rules: Agility, Context, and Emotional Intelligence